-The mining cycle is a helpful way to describe the various activities to find, extract, and produce minerals and metals to meet modern global needs.
-It begins with early exploration and with continued success, moves to discovery into development to production, and finally closure and reclamation as the land is returned to other use.
+The mining cycle, as it is now called, the mineral resources cycle, is a helpful way to describe the various activities to find, extract, and produce minerals and metals to meet modern global needs.
+It begins with early exploration and community consultation, and with continued success, moves to discovery into development to production, and finally to closure and reclamation as the land is returned to other use.

 Every step of the mining cycle provides direct and indirect economic opportunities and companies work with governments and communities to ensure local benefits and environmental protection.

 Every aspect of the mining cycle is regulated to the highest environmental protection standards.
 Resources are co-managed by Indigenous and public governments.

 - Exploration is done by prospectors, geoscientists and exploration companies.
 It begins with research to decide where to look and for what kind of valuable minerals.
 It’s followed by a variety of geoscientific investigations on the land to try and try and discover a valuable mineral deposit.
 Explorers must be optimists, as only 1 in 1,000 exploration projects ever becomes a mine.

 - Discovery includes even more geoscientific field work and of course investment to pay for further work when something of value is found.
 A mineral deposit that is valuable enough to make mining profitable is called an ore body.
 Many mineral deposits have been discovered in the north that aren’t yet economic to mine.
 They could become profitable ore bodies if market prices go up, or if costs are lowered through, for example, provision of cheaper power, or road access or new technologies.